 - Anodized 6061 aluminum mechanical parts with threaded-slot design, facilitating the building of different forms of the robot

-- Three powerful encoder motors, allowing you to accurately control the movements of the robot
+- Three powerful encoder motors, allow you to accurately control the movements of the robot

 - Bluetooth connection, enabling you to control the robot wirelessly with a smart device

 Follow the paper instructions included in this kit or download its PDF version in the following:

 The Ultimate-V2.0_10-in-1 Robot Kit Instructions provides a quick start guide, and describes the steps for building three forms of the robot, namely the Robotic Arm Tank, Beverage Robot, and Camera Dolly.

 For the building of the other seven forms, you can download and read the following documents:

 Alternatively, you can download and watch the following videos:

 Ten forms of the robot

 Robot Arm Tank consists of a highly -adaptable track chassis and a ﬂexible robotic arm.
 It is designed to help you grip, lift, and deliver objects in various terrains.